addok/addok/docs/tutorial.md

   You'll be able to check all the configuration keys and be sure they have the expected values.

+- If your searchs are returning nothing at all or very weird results, it may be that you have indexed with a different configuration than the one you are using when searching.

 ## Going further